|Last Quarterly Update:||1/9/2017|

-The global footwear industry is expected to grow between 4 and 5 percent to nearly $200 billion in 2015, driven by growth in the global economy and consumer demand for leading brands.
+The global footwear industry is expected to grow between 4% and 5% to nearly $200 billion in 2015, driven by growth in the global economy and consumer demand for leading brands.
 Casual footwear is expected to have the largest market globally both in terms of value and volume from 2014 to 2020, according to Transparency Market Research.

 The US shoe store industry includes about 25,000 stores with combined annual revenue of about $34 billion.